Support for Individuals

 – Be 18 years of age or older

-– Be employed (pay stubs, or employment verification letter)
+– Be employed full-time (pay stubs, employment verification letter)

 – Provide a most recent tax return